Welcome to Freedom

 1. Beating yourself up, adding more pressure, or shaming yourself.

-- This doesn’t solve the problem—it makes it worse.
+- This doesn’t solve the problem.
+It makes it worse.
 If you’ve looked at the C.U.T.F.A.R. process, you know our feelings drive our actions.
 The habits you’re trying to change are often ways your subconscious mind is trying to escape shame, anxiety, or fear.
 Being hard on yourself might feel productive short-term, but it actually gets in the way of long-term change.

 2. Filters, blockers, screen-time limits by themselves